Lucius Kadeem Fox Jr

 Culmer originally played baseball in the Bahamas after graduating from CC Sweeting High School and was considered to be one of the country’s best home run hitters with great speed, especially for a big man at 6’3, 210 lbs.

-He was signed by the Philadelphia Phillies in 1977 as an amateur free agent and began his professional career in 1978 in a rookie ball when he batted .358 in 55 games.
+He was signed by the Philadelphia Phillies in 1977 as an amateur free agent and began his professional career in 1978 as a rookie ball when he batted .358 in 55 games.

 In 1981, he batted .282 on average in 120 games and batted .288 in 1982 with 14 home runs in 119 games.
 After the season, he was traded to the Cleveland Indians.

 Culmer made the Indians roster out of spring training.
 In his MLB debut on April 12, 1983, he got two hits in three at-bats.
 He played in six more games in the big leagues before being returned to the minor league.